Robin van der Vleuten

 <LocationConstraint xmlns="http://s3.amazonaws.com/doc/2006-03-01/">EU</LocationConstraint>

-You can create multiple raw responses for defining multiple scenarios of your webservice integration.
-Maybe you want to test a 500 response or a 401 and check if your application can handle these correctly.
+You can create multiple raw responses for different scenarios.
+Maybe you want to test a 500 response, a 401 response, or a malformed payload, and then check whether your application handles each case correctly.

-But how to get these raw responses from your webservice?
-I would recommend a handy tool for that called Charles.
-It's a HTTP proxy that sits between your local environment and your webservice.
-Turn Charles on and add the following CURL options to your Guzzle client to see all traffic pass by:
+To get those raw responses from the service, I used Charles.
+It is an HTTP proxy that sits between your local environment and the service.
+Turn Charles on and add these cURL options to your Guzzle client so you can inspect the traffic:

 php